Summit Elevation (m): 3005

 Total Trip Distance (km): 15

-Quick ‘n Dirty Rating: Class 4 – you fall, you are almost dead
+Quick ‘n Dirty Rating: Class 3/4 – you fall, you are seriously hurt or dead

-Difficulty Notes: A difficult approach through medium BC bush followed by snow climbing, 4th class loose rock and routefinding up ledges and cliffs to the summit.
+Difficulty Notes: A difficult approach through medium BC bush followed by snow climbing, loose rock and routefinding up ledges and cliffs to the summit.